 Golf Course: A tract of land of at least 75 acres laid out for at least eighteen (18) holes for playing the game of golf and improved with tees, greens, fairways, and hazards which is currently in use and operating as such.
 The term does not include a miniature golf facility, where all holes are separated by barriers and the only clubs used on the course are putters, or a par three course designed for use with irons and putters only.

 Grocery Store: A retail establishment whose primary function is the sale of packaged or unprepared food and grocery items for consumption off the premises and whose annual gross sales of alcoholic beverages do not exceed ten (10) percent of its total gross sales and whose floor space is at least 10,000 square feet.

+Hotel/Motel: A public inn or lodging house of forty or more bedrooms where transient guests are lodged for pay and which is subject to the taxation as provided in § 40-12-115, Code of Alabama 1975, shall be deemed for the purposes of this ordinance to be engaged in the business of keeping a hotel/motel.

 License: A retail alcoholic beverage license or any other license issued by the state alcoholic beverage control board requiring consent and approval of the city council with the exception of licenses issued by the state alcoholic beverage control board for the sale of beer.